WHAT IS CORK FABRIC?

 QUALITY, COLORS & SIZES AVAILABLE

-There are two main qualities of cork fabric: Touch and Touch Pro.
+There are two main qualities of cork fabric: Touch and Pro.
 Touch is a coagulated fabric made of 65% cotton and 35% polyester.
-Touch Pro is a textile made of 15.5% Polyester, 29.5% Cotton, and 55% Polyurethane.
-Touch is a lower quality than Touch Pro cork fabric because it is solid cloth rather a woven textile.
-You cannot iron Touch cork fabric, and it is not as durable as Touch Pro.
+Pro is a textile made of 15.5% Polyester, 29.5% Cotton, and 55% Polyurethane.
+Touch is a lower quality than Pro cork fabric because it is solid cloth rather a woven textile.
+You cannot iron Touch cork fabric, and it is not as durable as Pro.
 In addition, the Touch cork fabric may fade and show abrasion over time.
 Cork fabric is sold in a variety of colors, textures and prints.
 It is common for cork fabric to be 27” wide or 54” wide.

 HELPFUL NOTIONS FOR SEWING WITH CORK FABRIC